OGGM/oggm/docs/flowlines.rst

 This step is needed to better represent glacier widths at flowline junctions.
-The empty circles on the main flowline indicate the location where the respective tributary is connected (e.g. where the ice flux that is originating from the tributary at the will be added when running the model dynamics).
+The empty circles on the main flowline indicate the location where the respective tributaries are connected (i.e. where the ice flux that is originating from the tributary will be added to the main flux when running the model dynamic).

 Downstream lines